Health & Safety

 To achieve a safe working environment we ask that you listen and follow the instructions of our teachers and staff members.
 Be aware and follow safety protocols when using the workshops, glaze room, kiln shed and allied areas.

-Members who intend to use the facility unattended are required to complete an induction course and if using kilns obtain the appropriate training and licences for kiln operation.
+Members who intend to use the facility unattended are required to have demonstrated current experience, complete an induction course and if using kilns obtain the appropriate training and licences for kiln operation.
 Members should become familiar with the members handbook as it contains all the relevant and current safety protocols and workshop procedures practiced by the Canberra Potters.

 Risk: Risk to lungs from ceramic dust (in particular Silicosis)